 Students were required to submit an application in order to be eligible for the benevolence grants.
 The maximum amount of grant a student was eligible for was determined by their estimated family contribution.
 Those with a zero or very low estimated contribution were eligible for higher levels of grants.
 Grants were segmented into five levels with the maximum grant decreasing with the increasing family contribution.

-Bethel intends to spend an additional $7,000 in benevolence needs for our students.
-Another $200,000 of the remaining Institutional portion of the HEERF funds will go towards the classroom upgrades that began this summer to allow both in-person and remote learning, as well as enhancements to instructor technology, and ongoing training for our classroom instructors to maximize online learning opportunities.
+Bethel intends to spend $200,000 of the remaining Institutional portion of the HEERF funds towards classroom upgrades that began this summer to allow both in-person and remote learning, as well as enhancements to instructor technology, and ongoing training for our classroom instructors to maximize online learning opportunities.
 We have also invested another $15,000 in improved cleaning and sterilization equipment for classrooms and other campus facilities.
 The remaining HEERF funds will be held in reserve for additional Covid-19 needs as they arise.

 To advise students on Bethel’s plans to distribute HEERF dollars, Bethel issued the following communication to all students on April 29, 2020, via the Bethel University Website and via an April 30, 2020 email to all residential students:

 Housing Disruption Grant

 Bethel University is providing a housing disruption grant to on-campus students and their families to help with unforeseen expenses and transitional needs related to the disruptions of the COVID-19 crisis.
 In recent weeks, we have received several rounds of guidance from the Department of Education, and we have carefully developed this grant program to follow that guidance.
 These grant funds are on their way to students via a check sent to their home address.